quilabverona/quilabverona.github.io/README.md

 # QUILAB Quantum Informatics Laboratory @ University of Verona

+## The Quantum Reality

+*A scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it* [Max Plank 1949].

 ## About us

 QUILAB is the quantum computing laboratory at the University of Verona, dedicated to pushing the boundaries of quantum computing